Loading…

 Before applying the adhesive, thoroughly clean the plastic to remove dust, oil, grease, paint, or any other dirt.
 Increasing the surface area by scratching the plastic enhances the bond strength between the plastic and concrete.

 Apply the adhesive and firmly press the plastic onto the concrete surface to ensure proper contact and a strong bond.
+Use temporary supports to hold the plastic in place while the adhesive cures.
+Give sufficient time for the adhesive to cure before removing the temporary supports.

 How to bond stone, brick, tile or masonry to concrete